 On hot days dampen down the floor under the Sarcs to provide that cooling humid environment.
-Serious shade-houses will need an automated watering system, unless you have plenty of time to regularly hose the floor!
+Serious shade-houses will need an automated watering system unless you have plenty of time to regularly hose the floor!

 Always use room temperature rainwater (if possible) and water the plants once a week (more often in hot weather) because there are no storage bulbs and Sarc's like to be kept damp.
 The opposite applies too as they do not like to have wet roots.

-It is also wise to check that there is no water sitting is in the leaf axil or crown in evenings to decrease the chances of developing rot when it is cooler.
+It is also wise to check that there is no water sitting is in the leaf axil or crown in the evenings to decrease the chances of developing rot when it is cooler.

 On hot days dampen down the floor under the Sarcs to provide that cooling humid environment.
-Serious shade-houses will need an automated watering system, unless there is plenty of time to regularly hose the floor!
+Serious shade-houses will need an automated watering system unless there is plenty of time to regularly hose the floor!

 Rainwater is best collected from the roof in large containers, but filling large juice bottles and leaving for several days suffices as well (I do this—space issues!).

-5. Repotting and potting mix
+5. Repotting and Potting Mix

-The potting mix I use is medium sized pinus radiata bark with gravel base for weight.
-I source my bark through Napier Orchid Supplies, but various types of orchid pottingmixes are available from garden centres.
+The potting mix I use is medium-sized pinus radiata bark with gravel base for weight.
+I source my bark through Napier Orchid Supplies, but various types of orchid potting mixes are available from garden centres.

-It is imperative that a free draining compost mix is used and there are many different combinations of potting medium available.
+It is imperative that a free draining compost mix is used and there are many different combinations of potting mediums available.
 It is good practice to soak the bark for 24 hours or so prior to repotting so the Sarc is remaining damp.

-Generally I use smaller sized bark in small pots and medium sized bark for everything else.
+Generally, I use smaller-sized bark in small pots and medium-sized bark for everything else.
 Remember to never over-pot!
 After a Sarc is carefully removed from its pot, pick off the old potting mix from the growing healthy roots and remove any dead roots using sterilised secateurs.
 Always remember to sterilise cutting tools (flaming is a great method!) so infection is minimised.

 I dab on cinnamon powder (yes - the same you use in cooking!
-It has anti-fungal properties) onto the trimmed roots to reduce chances of any fungal infection.
+It has anti-fungal properties) onto the trimmed roots to reduce the chances of any fungal infection.
 This can be purchased from supermarket bulk bins or Bin In Stores.
 There are anti-fungal spray concentrates on the market.
-Have a look at fungal infection under pests and diseases below.
+Have a look at fungal infections under pests and diseases below.

 Weakly, weekly (note the spelling!)

 I fertilise weakly (about 1/8 strength) once per week for three out of four in a month.
-The fourth week is for flushing out any build up of salts and any food left thus minimising the chance of burning the roots.
-Towards winter, I feed twice monthly decreasing to once per month during winter while the Sarcs are resting.
+The fourth week is for flushing out any build-up of salts and any food left thus minimising the chance of burning the roots.
+Towards winter, I feed twice monthly, decreasing to once per month during winter while the Sarcs are resting.

-Always read the instructions and guidelines on fertiliser strength, the use 1/8 strength because Sarcs are not heavy feeders.
+Always read the instructions and guidelines on fertiliser strength, and use 1/8 strength because Sarcs are not heavy feeders.
 There is a variety of different orchid foods are available on the market and through orchid clubs.

-For those busy people with limited time there are slow release granules, and for those with time on hand (like me!) fertilisers such as Phostagen (general all purpose soluble plant food) will keep your Sarcs in good growing condition.
+For those busy people with limited time there are slow-release granules, and for those with time on hand (like me!) fertilisers such as Phostagen (general all purpose soluble plant food) will keep your Sarcs in good growing condition.
 Although the Phostagen box does not state the ratio of nitrogen, phosphate, potash and trace elements, it is popular with orchid growers.

 Yates Nature's Way Bio-Gold Liquid Plant Food provides nutrients from blood and bone, fish and seaweed components which are absorbed by the foliage and the roots.
 The NPK ratio10:4:6 is a percentage with nitrogen being important leaf growth and potassium being important for flower development.
-Biogold also contains trace elements as well as growth stimulants and can be purchased as 500ml container.
-It instructs you to dilute 5ml/1L of water but use an even weaker solution, depending on what you buy there may be a need for a calculator to make life easier..
+Biogold also contains trace elements as well as growth stimulants and can be purchased as a 500ml container.
+It instructs you to dilute 5ml/1L of water but use an even weaker solution, depending on what you buy there may be a need for a calculator to make life easier.